Ground Source Heat Pumps

 These systems typically come with a warranty of two to three years, although each manufacturer differ.
 Many manufacturers also offer optional extensions of warranty for a fee.

 Servicing of Heat Pumps is required annually to ensure maximum efficiency and manufacturer warrantee periods.
-In addition, RHI tariff payment conditions require Heat Pumps to be regularly maintained.

 Do I need planning permission for a Ground Source Heat Pump?